1. What is the difference between the Pre-Biology (PBIO) and the Biology (BIOL) Major?

 9. Can I change my major from a B.S. to a B.A. in biology?

 Yes.
 Simply complete a change of major form which can be obtained from the Biology Office or the Registrar's Office and submit it to the Biology Office (Woodward 257).
+Alternatively, you may use the link (above on this page) to complete the form online.

 10. What labs do I have to take?